umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/code/subscribing-to-notifications.md

 1. Add a new C# class to your project.
 For example: **LogWhenPublishedHandler**.
 2. Implement the `INotificationHandler<ContentPublishedNotification>` interface to identify this class as a handler for content publication events.
-3. Add the necessary `using` statements at the top of your file:
+3. Add the following `using` statements at the top of your file:

     ```csharp
     using Umbraco.Cms.Core.Events;